 Additionally, a clue may be in the DMM’s description of injustice as an important concept for people using self-protective C-strategies.
 Feelings of injustice involve the subjective (and possibly incorrect) perception that the person is a victim, and their affective response (their feeling of injustice converted into an observable expression of feeling) is transformed semantically into a theme of injustice.
 (Assessing Adult Attachment, p.
 199, describing the C3 pattern.)

-Clients who seem to be using cognitive (A) strategies tend to talk in terms of fairness or unfairness, of how somebody “should have” done something, and that “everyone needs to follow the rules.”
+Clients who seem to be using cognitive (A) strategies tend to talk in terms of fairness or unfairness, of how somebody “should have” done something, and that “everyone needs to follow the rules” and the clients typically do follow rules.
 They tend to convey information with semantic conclusions and prescriptive statements (“Musn’t do that,” “It seems straightforward to me, we should be able to settle,” “It’s simple, if X, then Y.”).
 Their narratives tend to be brief, leave no room for consideration of alternate contexts or additional facts which are relevant, be short on details, and use denotative language.
 In cognitive-oriented clients, shame seems to be a pervasive issue.

 A common domestic violence example